Visiting Our Centre

 - sign up for a workshop,

-- choose a wig, headcoverings and/or a post-mastectomy camisole,
+- book an appointment to choose a wig, headcoverings and/or a post-mastectomy camisole,

 - browse through our resource centre, and/or